Vortron-rd/libhpd/README.md

   `git clone https://github.com/Vortron-rd/libhpd.git`\
   Second, you need to run make inside the directory you cloned into.
   `cd ./libhpd ; make`\
   If you wish to install the library you may use `make install` as root.
-However, this install script has not been finished and you may have to manually update the library.
+If you wish to uninstall this library you may use `make uninstall` as root.